asmuth/clip/README.md

 signaltk
 ========

-signaltk is a toolkit for creating dynamic visualizations, such as charts, diagrams or digital signage.
+A set of command line utilities and C++ classes for creating toolkit for creating high-quality charts, figures and dashboards.

 Documentation: [signaltk.org](http://signaltk.org/)